Law School Application Process

 - Register for LSAT.
 It includes the LSAT writing.
 You may alternatively register for the GRE, but make sure the law schools you are applying to accept this test.
 Take the LSAT -or GRE.

 - Create your Credential Assembly Service (CAS) Account here.

 - Request all your undergraduate transcripts be sent to LSAC.

 - Submit your recommenders’ contact information –once you have secured them.
 Check here to know who your best recommenders are.

 - Submit your personal statement, resume, addenda, and optional essays through LSAC.

 - Work on your law school application forms in CAS.
 Purchase the necessary number of law school reports (one for each law school application).

-To address your specific questions or concerns, contact your prelaw advisor.
+If you have specific questions or concerns, contact the UTSA prelaw advisor.